Understand Social Identity to Lead in a Changing World

 - Are there aspects of your identity that you keep hidden at work?
 What impact might that have on you and those around you?
 Are there aspects you try to make explicitly known about you?
 What impact does that have on how you move through the world?

-3. Consider how your various social identities have an impact on your:
+3. Consider how your various social identities have an impact on you.

-- Access to resources and to people in positions of authority;
+- Access to various types of support, resources, and people in positions of authority?

-How to Lead Diverse Groups With Social Identity in Mind
+How to Lead With Social Identity in Mind

 Not all of these strategies are appropriate for every group or organization, but some of them may be useful to you.
 You can also generate your own strategies to fit your specific situations.

-These and other such considerations make a world of difference when it comes to leading inclusively and attracting, retaining, and promoting a diverse workforce.
+These and other such considerations make a world of difference when it comes to attracting, retaining, and promoting a diverse workforce.

 Ready to Take the Next Step?